syncfusion-content/xamarin-docs/Xamarin/SfSegmentedControl/Automation.md

 {% endtabs %}

-The below table describes how to set the AutomationId for the above code snippet for each segment item in the control.
+The below table shows the AutomationId value set for each segment item in the control for the above code snippet.

 <table>
 <tr>